 2.1 Classical field theory

-As explained in section 1 of my post on Ward identities, under any infinitesimal transformation $\phi^{\alpha}(x) \mapsto \phi^{\alpha}(x) + \lambda \delta \phi^{\alpha}(x),$ the Lagrangian changes as
+my post on Ward identities, under any infinitesimal transformation

-In this expression, $\mathbf{E}$ is an $n$-form that depends only on the background field configuration, called the equation of motion of the theory.
-The $(n-1)$-form $\boldsymbol{\theta}$ is a functional of both $\phi$ and $\delta \phi$, and is ambiguous up to the addition of an exact form $\boldsymbol{\theta} \mapsto \boldsymbol{\theta} + d \boldsymbol{\alpha}.$
+δL=E(ϕ)αδϕα+dθ.In this expression, E is an n-form that depends only on the background field configuration, called the equation of motion of the theory.
+The (n−1)-form θ is a functional of both ϕ and δϕ, and is ambiguous up to the addition of an exact form θ↦θ+dα.

-There is a very useful tool for understanding how an infinitesimal push-forward acts on the Lagrangian $\mathbf{\mathcal{L}},$ which is to ask first, "how would this transformation act if I also let it affect the metric?"
-Remember, the Lagrangian is a local function of the metric as well as the fields $\phi^{\alpha},$ so we could easily let a field transformation act on the metric if we wanted to.
-If we were to allow this, then a general perturbation $\phi \mapsto \phi + \lambda\delta \phi, g \mapsto g + \lambda \delta g,$ would change the Lagrangian as
+There is a very useful tool for understanding how an infinitesimal push-forward acts on the Lagrangian L, which is to ask first, "how would this transformation act if I also let it affect the metric?"
+Remember, the Lagrangian is a local function of the metric as well as the fields ϕα, so we could easily let a field transformation act on the metric if we wanted to.
+If we were to allow this, then a general perturbation ϕ↦ϕ+λδϕ,g↦g+λδg, would change the Lagrangian as

-The terms split in such a nice way — equations of motion and $\boldsymbol{\theta}$ terms written for $\phi$ and $g$ separately — because this expression must be linear in the perturbation, so there can be no terms containing both $\delta \phi$ and $\delta g.$
+The terms split in such a nice way — equations of motion and θ terms written for ϕ and g separately — because this expression must be linear in the perturbation, so there can be no terms containing both δϕ and δg.

-If we were to transform by a local push-forward, sending $\phi$ to $\phi - \lambda \mathscr{L}_{\xi} \phi$ and $g$ to $g - \lambda \mathscr{L}_{\xi} g,$ then the change in the Lagrangian would be
+If we were to transform by a local push-forward, sending ϕ to ϕ−λLξϕ and g to g−λLξg, then the change in the Lagrangian would be

-Because $\mathbf{\mathcal{L}}$ is a top-level form, its exterior derivative vanishes, and we are left with
+Because L is a top-level form, its exterior derivative vanishes, and we are left with

 Note that the Lagrangian changes by an exterior derivative; this is expected, because pushing forward all fields including the metric by a local diffeomorphism is a symmetry of any diffeomorphism-invariant theory.

-The reason we did all of this is because it gives us an extraordinarily elegant formula for the transformation of the Lagrangian under a push-forward that only affects $\phi^{\alpha}.$ Setting equations (1) and (2) equal to each other, we obtain
+The reason we did all of this is because it gives us an extraordinarily elegant formula for the transformation of the Lagrangian under a push-forward that only affects ϕα.
+Setting equations (1) and (2) equal to each other, we obtain

-where we have added subscripts $\xi$ to the $\boldsymbol{\theta}$ forms to remind ourselves that they depend on our particular choice of variation.
+where we have added subscripts ξ to the θ forms to remind ourselves that they depend on our particular choice of variation.

 The reason equation (3) is so beautiful is that many of its terms are total derivatives!
-The only lingering term, $- \mathbf{E}_{ab}^{(g)} (\mathscr{L}_{\xi} g)^{ab},$ is so special that we will take the rest of this section to study it in detail.
-Because $\mathbf{E}_{ab}^{(g)}$ is a top-level form, it must be proportional to the volume form, and so we can write
+The only lingering term, −E(g)ab(Lξg)ab, is so special that we will take the rest of this section to study it in detail.
+Because E(g)ab is a top-level form, it must be proportional to the volume form, and so we can write

-The tensor $T_{ab}$ is called the stress-energy tensor of the theory.
-It is ambiguous up to addition of an antisymmetric term, since the only way it ever shows up in our equations is via contraction into the symmetric tensor $(\mathscr{L}_{\xi} g)^{ab}$; to resolve this ambiguity, we will always choose $T_{ab}$ to be symmetric.
-The factor of $1/2$ is a convention which makes our final equations simpler.
-As a brief comment, recalling that in any system of coordinates $\boldsymbol{\epsilon}$ is proportional to $\sqrt{|g|}$, the expression
+The tensor Tab is called the stress-energy tensor of the theory.
+It is ambiguous up to addition of an antisymmetric term, since the only way it ever shows up in our equations is via contraction into the symmetric tensor (Lξg)ab; to resolve this ambiguity, we will always choose Tab to be symmetric.
+The factor of 1/2 is a convention which makes our final equations simpler.
+As a brief comment, recalling that in any system of coordinates ϵ is proportional to √|g|, the expression

 is consistent with the coordinate-dependent notation that appears in most sources,

-where $S = \int_{\mathcal{M}} \mathbf{\mathcal{L}}$ is the action.
+where S=∫ML is the action.

 (You'll sometimes also see the expression

-These expressions are equivalent; taking the functional derivative with respect to $g$ instead of $g^{-1}$ introduces a relative minus sign.)
+These expressions are equivalent; taking the functional derivative with respect to g instead of g−1 introduces a relative minus sign.)

-We can now put equation (3) in a slightly more instructive form by writing $(\mathscr{L}_{\xi} g)^{ab}$ explicitly as $- \nabla^{a} \xi^b - \nabla^{b} \xi^{a},$ which gives the expression
+We can now put equation (3) in a slightly more instructive form by writing (Lξg)ab explicitly as −∇aξb−∇bξa, which gives the expression

-If $\xi^a$ is compactly supported, or if it is sufficiently well behaved at infinity, then integrating the $\nabla_a$ derivative by parts gives
+If ξa is compactly supported, or if it is sufficiently well behaved at infinity, then integrating the ∇a derivative by parts gives

-But $\boldsymbol{\epsilon} \nabla^{a} v_a$ for any vector $v_a$ is equivalent to $d(v \cdot \boldsymbol{\epsilon}),$ i.e., it is an exact form.
+But ϵ∇ava for any vector va is equivalent to d(v⋅ϵ), i.e., it is an exact form.
 (This is discussed toward the end of section 1 of my post on Ward identities.)
 Putting all this together, we obtain the identity

-Now, we can write the change in the action when $\phi$ is replaced by $\phi - \lambda \mathscr{L}_{\xi} \phi$ and $g$ is kept fixed as
+Now, we can write the change in the action when ϕ is replaced by ϕ−λLξϕ and g is kept fixed as

 If we plug in equation (4) and drop surface terms, then we obtain the identity

 This is a beautiful expression!
-It gives us a very simple formula for how the action of a field theory changes under a local push-forward of the non-metric fields, written only in terms of a single tensor $T_{ab}.$
+It gives us a very simple formula for how the action of a field theory changes under a local push-forward of the non-metric fields, written only in terms of a single tensor Tab.

-Furthermore, because $\xi^{a}$ is arbitrary (at least, so long as it doesn't have violent behavior at infinity that stops the surface terms from vanishing), equation (5) implies that $\nabla^{a} T_{ab}$ vanishes on field configurations satisfying the equations of motion.
+Furthermore, because ξa is arbitrary (at least, so long as it doesn't have violent behavior at infinity that stops the surface terms from vanishing), equation (5) implies that ∇aTab vanishes on field configurations satisfying the equations of motion.
 This is because on field configurations satisfying the equation of motion, the action must be stationary against arbitrary infinitesimal transformations, which means that equation (5) must vanish; this is the statement that the stress-energy tensor is conserved "on-shell," i.e., on field configurations satisfying the equations of motion.

 NOTE: The symmetry of the stress tensor was essential in proving that it is conserved on configurations satisfying the equation of motion.
-Symmetrizing the stress tensor let us write $T_{ab} (\nabla^{a} \xi^b + \nabla^b \xi^a)$ as $2 T_{ab} \nabla^{a} \xi^{b}$; if we hadn't symmetrized the stress tensor first, equation (4) would be different, and we would have no guarantee that it was conserved.
-This is good, of course, because there are plenty of non-conserved antisymmetric tensors, so it shouldn't be the case that any possible stress tensor $T_{ab} + H_{ab}$ with $H$ antisymmetric is conserved.
+Symmetrizing the stress tensor let us write Tab(∇aξb+∇bξa) as 2Tab∇aξb; if we hadn't symmetrized the stress tensor first, equation (4) would be different, and we would have no guarantee that it was conserved.
+This is good, of course, because there are plenty of non-conserved antisymmetric tensors, so it shouldn't be the case that any possible stress tensor Tab+Hab with H antisymmetric is conserved.

 2.2 Quantum field theory